uacaps/NumberTicker/README.md

 👨‍💻 [Niklas Fahl](https://github.com/fahlout)

 ## License
-NumberTicker is available under the MIT license.
+NumberTicker is available under the University of Alabama License.
 See the [LICENSE](https://github.com/fahlout/NumberTicker/blob/master/LICENSE) file for more info.